Nodes Guide

 • or manually edit files using nano and replace the content of your keys with your backups

-Now exit the container using Ctrl+D
+Exit the container using Ctrl+D

-Run Node container
+Run Node containers

-and run node service in background
+you can now run node services in the background

 docker compose --profile node up -d